SoftUni-Internal/interactive-content/EN/00-Introduction-to-HTML-and-CSS/01-Introduction-to-HTML.md

 You really want to make sure your HTML is **well-formed**!
 You probably wonder how?

-The best way is to start by running your HTML page through the [Markup Validation Service](https://validator.w3.org/).
+The best way is to start by running our HTML page through the [Markup Validation Service](https://validator.w3.org/).

 W3C is the organization that looks after the specifications that define HTML, CSS, and other web technologies.

-This webpage takes an HTML document as an input and tells what is wrong with your HTML.
+This webpage takes an HTML document as an input and if there are any issues with our HTML, it will notify us.

 To specify the HTML to validate, you can give it a **web address**, upload entire **HTML document**, or **directly put** your HTML code.